-Now, as for today recipes.
+Now, as for today’s French Dip Sandwich recipe.
 I wish I could show you pictures of how this really went down.
 Normally, I cook, set up the area where I’ll snap some pictures while the foods cooking, snap a few when it’s finished and sit down to savor my dinner slowly (this usually has a wrench thrown in it if Handsome isn’t at school late).

 That’s not quite how things went this time around.